occrg/chord-sheet-creator/README.md

 1. Fix typescript error with input fields.
 1. Add helper text into all accordion steps and ensure the padding is consistent and in its most maintainable form above and below accordion content.
 1. Ensure capitalisation is consistent in all field labels.
 See "Time signature" compared to "Chord Line".
+1. Add special formatting for chord lines including right margin for all chords and reduced letter spacing for chord symbols.
 1. Strip prefill input of leading and trailing spaces and new lines.
 1. Ensure HTML elements are identifiable from dev tools.
 Can use dynamic IDs to make dynamically generated elements unique.
 1. Fix issue with resubmitting lyrics resulting in adding lines rather than replacing.